restic/restic/doc/REST_backend.md

 ## POST {path}?create=true

 This request is used to initially create a new repository.
-The server responds with "200 OK" if the repository structure was created successfully, otherwise an error is returned.
-If the repo already exists, the HTTP error "409 Conflict" is returned.
+The server responds with "200 OK" if the repository structure was created successfully or already exists, otherwise an error is returned.

 ## DELETE {path}